Cimpress-MCP/Tiger-HAL-Analyzers/docs/reference/TH1002_SelectorArgumentMustBeASimplePropertySelector.md

 ## Cause

-When using the method `Ignore`, the `selector` argument is any C# construct but a lambda selecting a property on its argument.
+When using the `Expression` flavor of the method `Ignore`, the `selector` argument is any C# construct but a lambda selecting a property on its argument.

 ## Rule description